 Where to Stay in Canggu, Bali: Spotlight on Hotel Tugu

-Nestled in Bali’s stylish surf outpost of Canggu is a 5-star luxury boutique resort with lush gardens, intimate thatched-roofed suites, world-class restaurants and gorgeous views of the Indian Ocean.
+If you’re wondering where to stay in Canggu – Hotel Tugu is your spot.
+Nestled in Bali’s stylish surf outpost of Canggu is a luxury boutique resort with lush gardens, intimate thatched-roofed suites, world-class restaurants and gorgeous views of the Indian Ocean.

 Hotel Tugu‘s slogan is “the art, soul, and romance of Indonesia” and it successfully reflects that mission in every sense.
 The vibe is both eclectic & tropical, with its architecture and decor artfully designed to spotlight the rich culture & spirituality of Bali.